ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

 * *What specific financial problem is the company or project trying to solve?*

 The financial problem Coinsquare is trying to solve is to make cryptocurrency easily accessible, secure and easy to use.
+They created the Coinsquare platform/ exchange to solve this problem.

 * *Who is the company's intended customer?
 Is there any information about the market size of this set of customers?*